baykovr/baykovr.github.io/_posts/2024-01-18-on-terraform-with-nix.md

 # Nix and Terraform Beginnings
 ---
 ![gpts-idea-of-hand-planes](/assets/gpt-planes.png){:class="img-small-right"}
 This past year I have been using a fair bit of [nix](https://nixos.org) at [integrated reasoning](https://reason.ing).
-I enjoy reading and hearing about new tools and techniques, especially when an approach to a problem is different.
+I enjoy reading and hearing about new tools and techniques, especially when an approach to a problem is unique.

 Our trade moves quickly, and as new tools come and go there is a tendency for me to try to hold on tightly to the [tried and true](https://mcfunley.com/choose-boring-technology).
 However it is worthwhile to step out of my comfort zone on occasion.

 In nix, I took more than a few steps out.

 ## Starting Out
-My goal is to package up the terraform binary exactly with all of dependencies required to run it, such that execution is consistent across different environments (e.g. my machine, a ci system, your machine).
+My goal is to package up the terraform binary exactly with all of dependencies required to run it such that execution is consistent across different environments (e.g. my machine, a ci system, your machine).

 So when working with terraform I usually use [tfenv](https://github.com/tfutils/tfenv) and a docker image with the exact version of the terraform binary pinned down.
 I test small changes using the local binary supplied by tfenv, then switch to a container which matches my CI environment.